Introduction to Geographic Research

 The Geographical Association (UK).
 Publisher of Geography (G73 .A15).

-CataList: The Official Catalog of LISTSERV Lists.
+CataList: The Official Catalog of LISTSERV Lists (yes, LISTSERVs are still a thing).
 Sign up for one or more in your field.
-As for blogs, Antipode (a Radical Geography Community) has a list of them, and a list of "Geographers that blog (relatively frequently)" from Sam Kinsley--dates from 2015.
-From Feedspot, the Top 60 Geography Blogs & Websites in 2020.
+As for blogs, Antipode (a Radical Geography Community) has a list of them, and a list of "Geographers that blog (relatively frequently)" from Sam Kinsley--dates from 2016.
+From Feedspot, the Top 60 Geography Blogs & Websites in 2022.

 Perhaps you've found a researcher in your field that has one or has a social networking presence: follow them.